Are you or someone you know looking for food help this holiday season?

 CIDNY can help New Yorkers with disabilities connect to food pantries in your neighborhood and/or apply for long term food help.

 Low income New Yorkers with disabilities can get food help through the Supplemental Nutrition Assistance Program (SNAP, formerly food stamps).
 Low income seniors might qualify for the Commodity Supplemental Food Program (CSFP) or the Senior Farmers’ Market Nutrition Program (SFMNP).

 Hunger Free America has guides to food pantries by borough available in English, Spanish, Chinese, and Russian.
 It is best to call each location before you go to find out if they are accessible.

-If you’re looking for a food box for Thanksgiving or a Thanksgiving meal, you can contact food pantries, soup kitchens, community centers, churches, or see the list below.
+If you’re looking for a food box for Thanksgiving or a Thanksgiving meal, you can contact food pantries, soup kitchens, community centers, or religious organizations.
 A Google search for “community centers” in your neighborhood will show senior centers, settlement houses, and other community centers that may offer food boxes.

 If you currently receive SNAP, you can use your EBT card at Greenmarkets to get Health Bucks.
 For every $5 you spend, the NYC Health Department will give you $2 in Health Bucks to use at the market.
 Look for the booth at the market.

 If you’re looking for recipes and tips on cooking healthy food on a budget, Good and Cheap is available free online in English and Spanish.